Danish-588/CV_PE2/Practicals/P1_GeometricTransforms/README.md

 ## Output

-The project produces images showing the results of the above operations, visualized using Matplotlib for easy comparison.
+The project produces images visualizing the results of the above operations, displayed using Matplotlib for easy comparison.